AnthonySteele/AFSCheckout/README.md

 I didn't want to overcomplicate the data models before it is needed, so there are some DTOs that are used as both view models and database models.
 In a a larger app these would be separated out as it grows.

+Logging is very simple.
+I am using the framework `ILogger` as recommended, but I haven't paid attention to how it is configured in startup.

 The merchant will likely want to see a list of their recent transactions.
 This would means
  * storing a merchant id on each transaction
  * repo lookup method to get a list of transactions